 Amplats accounts for some 40 percent of global supply.

-“Our base case is that (Anglo) are likely to put two of their existing Rustenburg operations on care and maintenance, and if they do that, that would take out 200,000 to 220,000 ounces of platinum per year,” said Tom Kendall, an analyst with Credit Suisse, which has a 2013 forecast for platinum of $1,695 an ounce, above the current price around $1,590.
+“Our base case is that (Anglo American) are likely to put two of their existing Rustenburg operations on care and maintenance, and if they do that, that would take out 200 000 to 220 000 ounces of platinum per year,” said Tom Kendall, an analyst with Credit Suisse, which has a 2013 forecast for platinum of $1 695 (R14 598) an ounce, above the current price of about $1 590.

 The group will also try to cut back overhead costs, excess smelting capacity and improve marketing, analysts say.

-For parent Anglo, the strategy for untangling the platinum gordian knot will be watched as a potential flash point between existing management - particularly chairman John Parker - and its newly minted chief executive, Mark Cutifani.
+For parent Anglo American, the strategy for untangling the platinum gordian knot will be watched as a potential flash point between existing management – particularly chairman John Parker – and its newly minted chief executive, Mark Cutifani.

-Cutifani, currently the boss of miner AngloGold Ashanti , takes over in April and will inherit a strategy designed under his predecessor, despite being hired in large part for his experience of deep-level precious metals mining.
+Cutifani, currently the boss of producer AngloGold Ashanti, takes over in April and will inherit a strategy designed under his predecessor, despite being hired in large part for his experience of deep-level precious metals mining.

-“The positive way of looking it at is that Anglo gets two hits at the ball.
+“The positive way of looking at it is that Anglo (American) gets two hits at the ball.
 This review can help stem the bleeding, and then Mark (Cutifani) can apply his expertise to really fixing the business,” Sanford Bernstein analyst Gait said.

 The main question is how to cut without reviving the 2012 wave of strikes.
 The Rustenburg operations expected to be hit by cuts have been at the core of union unrest.

-For its part, Anglo will hope rising costs will keep miners' heads cool.
+For its part, Anglo American will hope rising costs will keep miners’ heads cool.